 Here are just a few job roles that are well suited to ex-aviation workers:

 I haven’t had to write a CV for a LONG time and I’m sure many are in the same position.

 Well, one of the best things about working in aviation is that we pick up a wealth of ‘transferable skills’ that can be used in a host of other job roles, a key selling point to put in your CV.
 It is this diverse skill set that will set us apart from other applicants.

 Here are some of the most important for you to include:

 The job market has never been more competitive than it is now and companies want employees who can diversify and complete multiple tasks.
 Working in aviation makes us excellent at both.
 We adapt to different passenger profiles and deal with unusual passenger requests daily.
 We deal with irregular working patterns and hours, delays, technical issues, working on different aircraft types, we adapt to rosters that can change at the last minute, all with calm and patience (well, most of the time, but a potential employer doesn’t need to know that).
 Travelling the world means we have to adapt to new environments and cultures quickly.
 We are, by nature, exceptionally versatile and able to try our hand at most things.

-Along with communication one of the main parts of working in aviation is working as part of a team.
+In our industry teamwork is just as important as communication.
 Even on smaller aircraft where there may only be one flight attendant, or at smaller airports where staff numbers are minimal, we still work together as part of one team to ensure the safety and comfort of our passengers.

 Leadership is increasingly becoming a highly sought after quality in younger professionals, especially for those businesses that want leaders to both manage teams and guide business processes, as well as provide subject matter expertise.
 And you don’t have to be a ‘Manager’ in aviation to be able to gain leadership skills.
 We all lead people in different ways so think about how you individually may have led passengers or colleagues in the past.